declare-lab/RECCON/README.md

 ## Dataset

-The original annotated dataset can be found in the json files in the `data\original_annotation` folder.
-The dataset with negative examples for the Causal Span Extraction and the Causal Entailment of Emotion tasks can be found in `data\qa\` and `data\classification\` folders respectively.
+The original annotated dataset can be found in the json files in the `data/original_annotation` folder.
+The dataset with negative examples for the Causal Span Extraction and the Causal Entailment of Emotion tasks can be found in `data/qa/` and `data/classification/` folders respectively.

 ### Data Format